Erik Campbell (Final Destination): Background, creation, and casting

-The horror franchise Final Destination began in 2000 and each film follows a character who saves themselves and a few others from a mass-casualty disaster due to experiencing a vision, only for Death itself to kill them in accidents.
-Final Destination Bloodlines (2025) is the sixth instalment in the franchise and was directed by Zach Lipovsky and Adam Stein and written by Guy Busick and Lori Evans Taylor, based on a story by Busick, Taylor, and Jon Watts.
+The horror franchise Final Destination began in 2000, with each film following a character who saves themselves and a few others from a mass-casualty disaster due to experiencing a vision, only for Death itself to kill them in elaborate accidents it stages.
+Final Destination Bloodlines (2025) is the sixth installment in the franchise and was directed by Zach Lipovsky and Adam Stein and written by Guy Busick and Lori Evans Taylor, based on a story by Busick, Taylor, and Jon Watts.
 According to Lipovsky, the intent with Bloodlines was to modify the formula and ensure that "even if [someone's] a massive fan of the franchise, [they] didn't know where things were going".

-Erik Campbell, one of the main characters in Bloodlines, was central to the filmmakers' goal of subverting the audience's expectations, with Busick stating that Erik's near-death experience in the tattoo parlor was always meant to be a fake-out.
+Erik Campbell, one of the main characters in Bloodlines, was central to the filmmakers' goal of subverting the audience's expectations, with Busick asserting that Erik's near-death experience in the tattoo parlor was always meant to be a fake-out.
 Concerning Erik's initial survival and parentage, producer Craig Perry stated that because Bloodlines follows a family and establishes the order of the characters' deaths early on, the crew considered various ideas to play around with the audience's assumptions.
 One initial idea was for two members of the Campbell family to be twins, with the characters being unsure which twin was born first until they both died.
 However, Perry viewed the concept as tonally "problematic" and it was discarded.
 Once the concept involving twins was abandoned, it was decided to have one of the characters be revealed as biologically unrelated to the rest of the Campbell family.
 Following the film's release, Stein clarified that during an early draft of Bloodlines, Erik was a live streamer and died while playing a virtual reality game during one of his live streams.

-Richard Harmon found out about Final Destination Bloodlines being in production through his agent, who informed him via email that they had set up an audition for him.
-A lifelong fan of the Final Destination franchise, Harmon said in an interview with IndieWire that he felt like he had to be part of the film, auditioning for the roles of Erik and Paul, the character's grandfather.
+Richard Harmon found out about Bloodlines production through his agent, who informed him via email that they had set up an audition for him.
+A longtime fan of the Final Destination franchise since seeing Final Destination 2 (2003) at a sleepover with his friends from elementary school, Harmon said in an interview with IndieWire that he felt like he had to be part of the film, auditioning for the roles of Erik and Paul, the character's grandfather.
 Due to the 2023 SAG-AFTRA strike, Harmon did not receive an update concerning his audition for eight months.
 After production resumed, Harmon was asked to audition for the role of Erik again, and the following day had an online meeting with Bloodlines directors Lipovsky and Stein.
-A week after the meeting, Harmon was informed by his agent that he had landed the role, which he described as one of the best experiences of his life.
-Harmon's involvement was officially announced alongside the rest of the film's cast in March 2024.
+A week after the meeting, Harmon was informed by his agent that he had obtained the role, which he described as one of the best experiences of his life.
+Harmon's involvement was officially announced along with the rest of the film's cast in March 2024.